Benchmarking LLMs' Mathematical Reasoning with Unseen Random Variables Questions: Experimental Setups

 \paragraph{Implementations.} Following LLaMA-3~\cite{dubey2024llama3}, we use 4-shot prompting from Minerva~\cite{lewkowycz2022solving} as few-shot examples for inference on \textsc{MATH-RV} and \textsc{MATH-Sp}.
 Similarly, for \textsc{LeetCode-RV} and \textsc{LeetCode-Sp}, we randomly select 4 problems out of \textsc{LeetCode-RV} and manually craft step-by-step solutions to serve as the few-shot examples.
 All the experiments with open-source LLMs are conducted on an NVIDIA server with 8 A100 GPUs, while proprietary LLMs are accessed via APIs provided by their respective official platforms.

-\paragraph{Model Selection.} The selected models span a diverse range of LLMs, covering various sizes and families to enable comprehensive evaluation and analysis across multiple dimensions.
+\paragraph{Model Selection.} The selected models span a diverse range of LLMs, covering various sizes and families to enable comprehensive evaluation across multiple dimensions.
 We include open-source LLMs~\cite{dubey2024llama3}, math-specific models~\cite{yang2024qwen25math}, proprietary LLMs~\cite{achiam2023gpt4}, and large reasoning models (LRMs)~\cite{guo2025deepseekr1} in \textsc{RV-Bench} evaluation.
-The detailed list of selected models is provided in the Appendix.
+The detailed list of models is provided in the extended version.